Coronavirus (COVID-19) - Frequently Asked Questions

 Refuges are still open and offering support.
 You can also complete an online form if you prefer - natoinaldahelpline.org.uk

-Please remember that lockdown and isolation guidance does not apply if you need to escape your home due to domestic abuse.
+Please remember that isolation guidance does not apply if you need to escape your home due to domestic abuse.
 Help and support are available at this time, including police response, online support, helplines, refuges and other services.

 Message to all our suppliers and partners

 During this challenging operating environment in which we all find ourselves, we are working hard to ensure there is minimal disruption to our relationships with suppliers and partners.

 We wanted to assure you that we have put in place new ways of working to ensure we can continue to place purchase orders, process invoices, and pay you on time whilst at the same time ensuring that are financial controls are sufficiently robust to guard against fraud.

 If you experience issues with any of these please let us know as soon as possible using the contact details below.
 If you are facing financial challenges and would like to get in touch regarding earlier payment, again please let us know.